tldr-pages/tldr/pages/common/ab.md

 `ab -t {{60}} {{url}}`

-- Execute 100 HTTP POST requests to a given URL, using JSON payload stored in data.json file:
+- Execute 100 HTTP POST requests to a given URL, using a JSON payload from a file:

 `ab -n {{100}} -T {{application/json}} -p {{data.json}} {{url}}`